masoncheats/PermHWIDUnban/README.md

 This is a collection of FN tools that I use.
 This consists of cleaners and spoofers and just overall stuff that every fn cheater should have.

-If you sell any of this you are a retard

 # FNCLEAN.BAT